atlasphp/Atlas.Orm/docs/record-sets.md

 $threadRecordSet->getAllBy(['author_id' => 1])->setDelete();
 ```

-When you persist a RecordSet relationship, all of its Records marked for
-deletion will automatically be detached.

 ## Persisting A RecordSet

 You can persist each Record in a RecordSet by calling the _Atlas_ method